mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 >
 > (From *Zen Master Dōgen: An Introduction with Selected Writings*, translated by Yuho Yokoi with Daizen Victoria.)

-This is number one of the *Gakudō-yōjinshū*; the title is “The Need to Awaken to the Bodhi-Mind,” or to arouse bodhi-mind.
+This is number one of the *Gakudō-yōjinshū*; the title is “The Need to Awaken to the Bodhi-Mind,” or “The Need to Arouse Bodhi-Mind.”

 So here are three points.
 First of all, you have to arouse the bodhi-mind.
 In order to arouse the bodhi-mind you have to have the insight of *impermanence*; you have to [see into impermanence].
 And if you [see into] the truth of impermanence, you naturally are free from selfish mind.
 There are three points there: *arousing bodhi-mind*; the *insight of impermanence*; and *forsaking the selfish mind*.

 There is a problem, that it is difficult for us to see [clearly the] relation between *bodhicitta* – arousing bodhi-mind – and the insight of impermanence.
 [In other words,] why we have to practice the insight of impermanence in order to awaken the bodhi-mind – it’s a little bit difficult for us to see that point.
 And also, [that] if you realize impermanence, naturally you can be free from egoism – this is also a little difficult to understand.
 So I want to [explain] as best as I can about this point.

 *Bodhicitta* is the short word [for] the mind of *anuttara-samyak-sambodhi* in the *Prajñāpāramitā Sutra*.
 We say “the complete, perfect, supreme enlightenment”: that is a translation from *anuttara-samyak-sambodhi* in Sanskrit. *Anuttara-samyak-sambodhi* is perfect, complete, supreme enlightenment; that means a state of perfect enlightened being.
-Trees, birds, all sentient beings, all are in the state of perfect enlightened being.
+Trees, birds, all sentient [beings], all are in the state of perfect enlightened being.
 In other words, all are enlightened being.
 According to the Buddha Shakyamuni’s teaching, all are Buddha.
+All are Buddha.

-So “arousing the bodhi-mind” means arousing or awakening to the enlightened being, awakening to the truth that all are in the state of enlightened being, or, awaken to the truth that all are Buddha.
+So “arousing the bodhi-mind” means arousing or awakening to the enlightened being, awakening to the truth that all are in the state of enlightened being – or, awakening to the truth that all are Buddha.
 This is to arouse the bodhi-mind or to awaken to the bodhi-mind.

 That’s why Dōgen Zenji also says, “The bodhi-mind is known by many names but they all refer to the one-mind of the Buddha.”
 So “one-mind of the Buddha.”
 The *one-mind of the Buddha* means the Buddha only.

 The [word] *bodhicitta* – *citta* is the mind, but [this] mind is not individual mind, this mind is universal mind, universal life, open to all kinds of beings.
-That is called Mind, with a capital M!
+That is called Mind – with a capital M!
 This is the Mind of the bodhi-mind.
 And this mind is exactly a state of enlightenment, because this mind is only one-mind, penetrating to all sentient beings.
 So this is one-mind.

 So that one-mind is, when you realize it, called Buddha.
 So, the one-mind of the Buddha.